 Following on from the positive results in the artefactual field experiment, the second part of the paper provides some insights for why large microfinance institutions (MFIs) do not typically offer microequity contracts alongside other products in their portfolios.
-Given the stated objectives of many microfinance institutions to consider borrower welfare as well as profits, it seems surprising that no large microfinance institution appears to be implementing microequity contracts, given the potential benefits, in particular for individuals whose risk aversion may lead them to under-invest, and given the evidence that those individuals are not characterised by the lowest levels of business management practices, education or cognitive ability.
-To investigate this, I report on an attempt by the National Rural Support Program (NRSP), another one of the largest microfinance institutions in Pakistan, to implement microequity contracts with microenterprise owners in the field.
+Given the stated objectives of many MFIs to consider borrower welfare as well as profits, it seems surprising that no large MFI appears to be implementing microequity contracts, given the potential benefits, in particular for individuals whose risk aversion may lead them to under-invest, and given the evidence that those individuals are not characterised by the lowest levels of business management practices, education or cognitive ability.
+To investigate this, I report on an attempt by the National Rural Support Program (NRSP), another one of the largest MFIs in Pakistan, to implement microequity contracts with microenterprise owners in the field.
 Results from a detailed client survey and a post-survey focus group with senior management reveal the significant challenges of implementing equity-based contracts within a conventional microcredit organisation.
 I find that, while contracts were initially implemented with profit- and loss-sharing, gradually clients and loan officers abandoned the performance-contingent payment features and converged back to a model of fixed-repayment debt contracts.
 Interviews with senior management and loan officers uncover key reasons for this convergence, which echo results from theoretical work that has investigated the difficulties in implementing performance-contingent contracts, such as equity or sharecropping, due to costly state verification, adverse selection and moral hazard.11

-The second part of this paper reveals two major insights.
-First, from the supply-side, the main challenge of implementing equity-like contracts was related to the organisational structure of a conventional microfinance institution: specifically, how loan officers are incentivised.
-Loan officers in the study reported that they were familiar with disbursing a relatively high volume of loans and focusing the majority of their efforts on maximising the repayment rate of their loan portfolio, based on which they are paid a bonus.12 Loan officers did not have much incentive to finance higher-return, higher-risk microentrepreneurs by providing them with a product that contained possible loss-sharing, especially because the loan officers reported that it took much added effort to monitor microenterprises and their profits and losses, on which they had to calculate shared payments.
+The surveys and interviews reveal two major insights.
+First, from the supply-side, the main challenge of implementing equity-like contracts was related to the organisational structure of a conventional MFI: specifically, how loan officers are incentivised.
+Loan officers in the study reported that they were familiar with disbursing a relatively high volume of loans and focusing the majority of their efforts on maximising the repayment rate of their loan portfolio, based on which they are paid a bonus.
+Loan officers did not have much incentive to finance higher-return, higher-risk microentrepreneurs by providing them with a product that contained possible loss-sharing, especially because the loan officer would not themselves benefit from the upside portion of the entrepreneur's payment.
+Further, loan officers reported that it took much added effort to monitor microenterprises and their profits and losses, on which they had to calculate shared payments.
 These results provide some support for the theoretical result of Townsend (1979), who shows that under costly state verification the optimal financing mechanism is a standard debt contract, rather than performance-linked contracts that require the capital provider to monitor the microenterprise.